Carry On Spying: Production

 Albert R. Broccoli, the producer of the James Bond film series, objected to the character name "James Bind agent 006½" (intended for Charles Hawtrey) and threatened legal action.
-Hence, producer Peter Rogers changed the name to Charlie and the agent's code number to double 0 – ooh!
+Hence, producer Peter Rogers changed the name to Charlie and the agent's code number to double 0 – ohh!
 Poster artist Tom Chantrell also had to modify the film poster when similar complaints were voiced that the artwork was too similar to Renato Fratini's From Russia with Love poster.

 The film pokes fun at various spy films, the James Bond series being the least of them.
 They include The Third Man (Eric Pohlmann, who plays The Fat Man, had a minor part in The Third Man and was the voice of SPECTRE No 1 in From Russia with Love).
 One or two of Crow's female assistants wear hairstyles similar to those of Modesty Blaise, whose adventures had started in the London Evening Standard the previous year.